 What actually happens on an RSU vest date?

-On vest day your employer typically reports wage income, withholds tax, and may sell shares. here is what to expect.
+On vest day your employer typically reports wage income, withholds tax, and may sell shares — here is what to expect.

 Rates and rules change.
-Check the tax year and last-reviewed date on each page, then confirm against IRS or state guidance before you file.
+Content is reviewed for tax year 2026.
+Check the last-reviewed date and methodology on each page, then confirm against IRS or state guidance before you file.

 Spot an outdated rate or date?